urbanairship/python-library/README.rst

 About
 =====

-This here is a library for using the `Urban Airship
+``urbanairship`` is a Python library for using the `Urban Airship
-<http://urbanairship.com/>`_ web service API for iPhone push notifications.
+<http://urbanairship.com/>`_ web service API for push notifications and rich
+app pages.

 Requirements
 ============

-Tested on Python 2.5 and 2.6 -- it'll probably work on earlier versions.
-If you're using Python 2.5 or earlier, you'll need to install ``simplejson``.
+As of version 0.6, Python 2.6 or 2.7 is required.
+Python 3.3 support will follow.

 Functionality
 =============

-As of 0.5 the library handles these parts of the API:
+Version 0.6 is a major upgrade, focusing on support for the new version 3 push API.
+There has also been a major reorganization of the codebase.

 * device token registration
 * basic push